Department of Infectious Diseases, Office of Academic Affairs, Office of Research and Faculty and Graduate Affairs

 Biography

 Dr. Hondalus is a graduate from the College of Veterinary Medicine at Michigan State University, and following graduation, she was an equine and small animal private practitioner.
 She subsequently completed a Large Animal Internal Medicine Residency at Tufts University School of Veterinary Medicine and a PhD in Microbiology and Immunology at Temple Medical School.
 As a Postdoctoral Fellow at Harvard School of Public Health working to create an improved vaccine against human tuberculosis, she became more aware of health care disparities nationally and globally and developed a passion for collaborative interdisciplinary efforts to address such inequities.
-At UGA she has headed an extramurally funded infectious disease research laboratory, trained PhD and MS students, been recognized for excellence in teaching, been a Lilly Teaching Fellow, a Service Learning Fellow and is currently a Women’s Leadership Fellow.
-In addition to the appointment in the Office of Academic Affairs wherein she oversees the program for first and second year veterinary students, she teaches and also administers the combined DVM-MPH Dual Degree Program, a collaborative effort between the College of Veterinary Medicine and the College of Public Health.
+At UGA she has headed an extramurally funded infectious disease research laboratory, trained PhD and MS students, been recognized for excellence in teaching, been a Lilly Teaching Fellow, a Service Learning Fellow, a Women’s Leadership Fellow, and an Aspire Fellow.
+In her present role as Assistant Dean of Preclinical Academic Affairs, she oversees the veterinary program for first- and second-year veterinary students.
+She also teaches and administers the combined DVM-MPH Dual Degree Program, a collaborative effort between the College of Veterinary Medicine and the College of Public Health.

 Research Interests